HexHive/libfuzz/_docs/DebugLocal.md

 ## Debugging a crash

-There are two way2 to debug a crash.
+There are two ways to debug a crash.

 **Debug with ASAN instrumentation**:
 Use GDB directly against the driver and the crash under analysis.
 The